Skip to content

 4. --remote downloads from GitHub using --branch.

-Auto and manual mode use the same project layout as scripts/install-feather.sh:
+Auto and manual mode are escape hatches for projects that cannot launch through the CLI.
+They use the same project layout as scripts/install-feather.sh:

 my-game/